stella-yc/spiderdayblog-2020/featuredWork/featuredWork.md

       - url: https://www.sciencehistory.org/distillations/podcast/how-philadelphias-water-pollution-problems-shaped-the-city
         title: "\"How Philadelphia's Water Pollution Problems Shaped the City\""
-    body: I worked as an assistant producer and guest host for an episode of the Science History Institute's *Distillations* podcast.
+    body: I worked as an assistant producer and guest host for an episode of the Science History Institute's  podcast, Distillations.
 We explored the saga of science, corruption, and history behind how Philly gets and uses its water.
   - name: Arachnofiles